 Lightly wipe out the saucepan.
 Add the diced potatoes and one of the peeled garlic cloves to the saucepan.
 Cover the potatoes with cold water and place the saucepan on the stove over medium-high heat.
 Bring the potatoes to a boil and then simmer until very tender, about 18-20 minutes.
 Drain the potatoes.

-In a food processor, combine the drained potatoes, 2 tablespoons of the olive oil, 2 tablespoons of the non-dairy milk, and plenty of salt & pepper.
-Run the food processor’s motor on high until the potatoes have a smooth and mashed texture.
-Transfer the mashed potatoes to a medium bowl.
+In a large bowl, combine the drained potatoes, 2 tablespoons of the olive oil, 2 tablespoons of the non-dairy milk, and plenty of salt & pepper.
+Mash the potatoes with a masher until the potatoes have a mostly smooth texture and all ingredients are evenly mixed.
 Roughly chop the cooked kale and fold it into the potatoes.
 Set aside.

 Preheat the oven to 375 degrees F. Lightly grease a 9×13 glass baking dish with olive oil and set it on a baking sheet.